anfraz7/anfraz7.github.io/_pages/12-contacting-professors.md

 >
 > I hope this email finds you well.
 >
 > My name is Anya Frazer, and I am a fourth-year physics major at the University of North Carolina at Chapel Hill.
-I currently do phase-field research on the optical properties of ferroelectrics with Dr. Long-Qing Chen at Penn State, and I am applying for graduate school to study computational materials science.
+I currently do phase-field research on the optical properties of ferroelectrics with Dr. [Name] at Penn State, and I am applying for graduate school to study computational materials science.
 >
 > Looking ahead, I am interested in studying excitonic materials with first principles methods for photovoltaic applications in my PhD.
 Additionally, I would like to improve my scientific computing skills, particularly in machine learning methods for materials design.
 I am very interested in your group because of your research into all these areas.
 For example, I was interested to read your recent pre-print “[Paper Name],” where you present a machine learning method for speeding up accurate excited-state property calculations.
 I would love to work on a project developing new computational methods such as this in graduate school.
 >